-July 25, 2014: Dr. Aubrey Milunsky is scheduled to lecture at the Murdoch Childrens Research Institute, Melbourne, Australia, on Clinical Genetics in Practice: Pitfalls, Problems, and Perspectives.
+July 25, 2014: Dr. Aubrey Milunsky lectured at the Murdoch Childrens Research Institute, Melbourne, Australia, on Clinical Genetics in Practice: Pitfalls, Problems, and Perspectives.

-July 18, 2014: Dr. Aubrey Milunsky is slated to lecture in Australia at the Royal Prince Alfred Hospital on Clinical Genetics, Medical Negligence and Risk Management.
+July 18, 2014: Dr. Aubrey Milunsky lectured in Australia at the Royal Prince Alfred Hospital on Clinical Genetics, Medical Negligence and Risk Management.

 June, 2014: Dr. Aubrey Milunsky lectured at the Philadelphia Prenatal Diagnosis and Obstetrics Conference on June 5 & 6, 2014.
 The subjects are “Clinical Genetics in Practice: Pitfalls, Problems, and Perspectives” and also “On Learning Genetics: Lessons from the Law”.

 April 30, 2014: Dr. Jeff Milunsky presented on Clinical Genetics: A Primer With Selected Cases at the grand rounds at Melrose-Wakefield Hospital.

 March 12, 2014: Dr. Aubrey Milunsky lectured at Brandeis University to the Osher Lifelong Learning Institute on Genetics, Ethics, and the Law.